Audi e-tron Sportback performance, top speed & motor

-The Audi e-tron Sportback feels like a heavy and cumbersome car to drive; relaxing, but not that much fun
+The Audi e-tron Sportback feels quite heavy and cumbersome car to drive; it's relaxing, but not that much fun

 Audi e-tron Sportback 0-62mph, top speed and acceleration

-Performance isn’t lacking.
-With 402bhp, the 55 quattro shoots from 0-62mph in just 5.7 seconds and will keep going to 124mph flat out.
-That’ll be plenty quick enough for most, despite the fact it falls short of all its main rivals in a straight-line sprint.
-In an attempt to rectify that, Audi has also launched the 496bhp e-tron S. This model will perform the 0-62mph dash in 4.5 seconds, and carry on to a maximum speed of 130mph.
-Spend much time at top speed, however, and your predicted range will drop like a stone.
+Performance isn’t lacking. whichever version of the Sportback you go for.
+Even the entry-level 50 quattro car gets from 0-62mph in less than seven seconds and can reach nearly 120mph, courtesy of a healthy 308bhp power output.
+With almost another 100bhp on tap, the 55 quattro shoots from 0-62mph in just 5.7 seconds and will keep going to 124mph flat out.
+The range is topped out by the 496bhp e-tron S version.
+This triple-motor model will perform the 0-62mph dash in 4.5 seconds and carry on to a maximum speed of 130mph.
+Spend much time at top speed, however, and your predicted range on a full charge will drop like a stone.

-The e-tron Sportback feels much the same as the standard SUV from behind the wheel.
-That’s to say it’s comfortable and quiet on the move – and not just because it’s an electric car; there’s very little in the way of road noise and the optional digital door mirrors means there’s next to no wind noise from around the A-pillars, either.
+The e-tron Sportback feels much the same as the standard e-tron from behind the wheel.
+That’s to say it’s comfortable and quiet – and not just because it’s an electric car; there’s very little in the way of road noise and the optional digital door mirrors means there’s next to no wind noise from around the A-pillars, either.

-Whether the coupe shape really makes any difference to the way this car handles is hard to call without trying the two back-to-back.
-But regardless, this really is a very relaxing car to drive.
+Whether the coupe shape really makes a difference to the way this car handles is hard to call without trying the two back-to-back.
+But regardless, this is a very relaxing car to drive.
 At least until you consider quite how big it is; the e-tron feels cumbersome on anything other than a wide three-lane motorway, and things really aren’t helped by those mirrors.
-Yes, the OLED screens suit the e-tron’s character and give it a hi-tech feel, but they require complete re-calibration of your brain.
+Yes, the OLED screens suit the e-tron’s character and give it a high-tech feel, but they require a complete recalibration of your brain.
 It just feels a bit alien, and a bit disconcerting.

 In This Review